- Messages

 0

-Only Florida driver license numbers can be searched on the Clerk of Courts website.
-For licenses issued by states other than Florida, you will need to contact the state that issued the license to check its status.
+Only Florida driver license numbers can be searched or reinstated on the Clerk of Courts website.
+For licenses issued by states other than Florida, you will need to contact the state that issued the license.

 Yes, you can pay for a citation in Broward County if your case does not involve a Florida Driver License number and no license suspension has been issued.
 You can also pay if the citation does not require proof of documentation (such as registration or insurance) or a mandatory court appearance.
 However, citations issued for failure to carry or display a valid Driver License, Vehicle Registration, or Proof of Insurance are not payable online.
 These violations require you to present the necessary proof to the Clerk's office to determine the correct court fee.
 For more details, please refer to Traffic and Misdemeanor – Types of Violations.